huangli712/ACFlow/docs/src/man/param.md

 > * sj
 > * br
 >
 > Here, `sj` means the Shannon-Jaynes entropy, while `br` means the Bayesian Reconstruction entropy.
 Usually, the Shannon-Jaynes entropy is preferred, since with it the positivity of the generated spectrum is always guaranteed.
+The Bayesian Reconstruction entropy tends to yield sharp features.

 *Type:*